urbanjost/M_list/README.md

      make F90=nvfortran nvfortran

      # optionally
-     make run  # run all the demo programs from the manpages make help # see other developer options
+     make run  # run all the demo programs from the man-pages make help # see other developer options

 This will compile the M_list(3f) module.